HUD-Software/kiss/Readme.md

 ## Multi-project
 You can add project inside another project like a bin that use a lib.
+You have 2 ways to add a project, you can create a new projet in a separated file (We strongly recommend this), or you can put everything in the same file.
+### Separate file
 You can add dependencies to other project.
-In this exemple, *my_binary* needs *my_library*
+In this exemple, *my_binary* needs *my_library* Note that we need to add the `dependencies` in *my_binary*.
 ```text
 📁 my_binary
 ├─ 📄 kiss.yaml